-Peter echoes Paul's instructions to put aside this type of speech but adds the idea that the reason we do these things is because we like it, we desire to hear and traffic gossip.
+Peter echoes Paul's instruction to put aside this type of speech but adds the idea that the reason we do these things is because we like it and desire to hear and traffic in gossip.
 For example, "Have I got a story for you!"
-Both the speaker and the trafficker in the gossip enjoy, relish this experience.
+This common phrase that often precedes some type of gossip suggests that both the speaker and the trafficker in the gossip enjoy and relish the experience.

 The Solution - Gossip

-Like every sin and bad habit, the solution and change requires effort and the practice of different kinds of speech.
-Here are a few new things to learn in order to deal with the sin of gossip:
+Like every sin and bad habit, the solution requires effort and the practice of different kinds of speech.
+Here are a few things to learn in order to deal with the sin of gossip: